nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 ### `HylandKnowledgeEnrichment.Enrich`

-A high level operation that handles all the different calls to the services (get a token -> get a presigned URL -> upload the file -> call for "process actions" -> get the result)
+A high level operation that handles all the different calls to the service (get a token -> get a presigned URL -> upload the file -> call for "process actions" -> get the result)

 * Input: `blob`
 * Output: `Blob`, a JSON blob